Power system stability analysis of cable based HVAC transmission grids with reactive power compensation

 Abstract

-This thesis presents a study of the electromechanical dynamics associated with the implementation of long HVAC cables in power transmission.
-Transient stability and large-disturbance voltage stability of generic multi-machine power systems is assessed by RMS simulations in DIgSILENT PowerFactory.
-The stability performance of the OHL base case system is compared against an equivalent cable system.
-Results show that the 100 % compensated equivalent cable system has longer CCT than the OHL base system in most cases.
-Increasing the SR compensation degree may improve the CCT, while voltage stability analysis show that undercompensation improve the V; P load-ability.
-The cable system displays larger Pmax than the OHL base system.
-An advantage of the cable system is the availability of switch-able SRs.
-By decreasing XSR during a large disturbance, the capacitive current generated by the cables is injected into the network to impose a voltage.
-Case studies show that SRswitching can improve system voltages.
-A smooth voltage recovery is achieved by sequentially switching the buses measuring the lowest voltages.
-Further work is required in order to generalize and quantify the properties of SR-switching.
+This thesis examines how long high‑voltage AC (HVAC) cables influence the electromechanical behavior of power transmission systems, especially during major disturbances.
+Transient stability and large‑disturbance voltage stability are evaluated using RMS simulations in DIgSILENT PowerFactory.
+A baseline overhead line (OHL) system is compared with an equivalent cable system.
+The results show that a 100% compensated cable system has a longer critical clearing time (CCT) than the OHL system in most cases.
+Increasing the degree of SR compensation can further improve CCT.
+Voltage stability analysis indicates that undercompensation increases the system’s loadability in terms of the voltage–power (V–P) margin.
+The cable system also achieves a higher P_max than the OHL baseline.
+A key advantage of the cable system is the availability of switchable SR units (compensation devices).
+Temporarily reducing their setting (X_SR) during a large disturbance allows the cable’s capacitive current to support the network voltage.
+Case studies show that SR switching can improve system voltages, and a smooth recovery is achieved by sequentially switching at the nodes with the lowest voltages first.
+Further work is needed to generalize and quantify the impact of SR switching.

 Documents